Applied Research and Policy

 The Labor Summer Applied Research and Policy track teaches students applied research skills that are used in unions and community organizations.
 Students get the opportunity to learn from union and policy researchers involved in some of the nation’s most exciting and important organizing and policy campaigns that are making a difference for working people, especially immigrants and people of color.

-- collecting data using interviews and other qualitative research techniques
+- Collecting primary data using interviews and other qualitative methods

-- analyzing legislation and policy proposals at the state and local government levels
+- Analyzing legislation and policy proposals at the state and local levels

 Past Applied Research and Policy interns have:

 - researched low-wage jobs in Silicon Valley and their economic impact regionally as well as on individual workers (Working Partnerships USA);

 - created surveys used as a tool for talking with electrical workers about job quality and working conditions (International Brotherhood of Electrical Workers Local 617);